darrenjw/blog/drafts/rainier-intro.md

         Bernoulli(p)
       }
     }.fit(x zip y)
-} yield (beta0, beta1)
+} yield Map("b0"->beta0, "b1"->beta1)
 ```

-This kind of construction is very natural for anyone familiar with monadic programming in Scala, but will no doubt be a little mysterious otherwise. `RandomVariable` is the probability monad used for HMC sampling, and these can be constructed from `Distributions` using `.param` (for unobserved parameters) and `.fit` (for observed variables). `Predictor` is just a convenience for observations corresponding to covariate information. `model` is therefore a `RandomVariable` over `beta0` and `beta1`, the two unobserved parameters of interest.
+This kind of construction is very natural for anyone familiar with monadic programming in Scala, but will no doubt be a little mysterious otherwise. `RandomVariable` is the probability monad used for HMC sampling, and these can be constructed from `Distributions` using `.param` (for unobserved parameters) and `.fit` (for variables with associated observations). `Predictor` is just a convenience for observations corresponding to covariate information. `model` is therefore a `RandomVariable` over `beta0` and `beta1`, the two unobserved parameters of interest.
 Note that I briefly discussed this kind of pure functional approach to describing probabilistic programs (using `Rand` from [Breeze](https://github.com/scalanlp/breeze)) in my post on [MCMC as a stream](https://darrenjw.wordpress.com/2017/04/01/mcmc-as-a-stream/).

 Now we have our probabilistic program, we can sample from it using HMC as follows.